shakeabi/agendar/README.md

 # Agendar

-Scheduler is a simple web app to make and track events.
+Agendar is a simple web app to make and track events.

 ## Features